thewhiteh4t/seeker/README.md

   --telegram                            Send info to a telegram bot, provide telegram token and chat to use
-                                        format = token:chatId separated by a colon --webhook                             Send events to a webhook endpoint to be processed endpoint must be unauthenticated and accept POST request
+                                        format = token:chatId separated by a colon --webhook                             Send events to a webhook endpoint to be processed Note : endpoint must be unauthenticated and accept POST request

 #########################
 # Environment Variables #